pe1mew/RFSee-Tweets/hotspot-counter/readme.md

 ## About the Helium API
 Documentation on the Helium api can be found here: https://docs.helium.com/api/blockchain/cities

 To request the number of hotspots in your city you need the Helium city\_id.
-To find the city\_id for your town anter the following url in your browser.
+To find the city\_id for your town enter the following url in your browser.
 Substitute "Apeldoorn" with the city you are looking for:
 ```
 https://api.helium.io/v1/cities?search=Apeldoorn
 ```